bourdakos1/Custom-Object-Detection/quick.md

 ```

 ## Export the Inference Graph
-When is my model ready?
-It depends on your training data, the more data, the more steps you’ll need.
+When you model is ready depends on your training data, the more data, the more steps you’ll need.
 My model was pretty solid at ~4.5k steps.
 Then, at about ~20k steps, it peaked.
 I even went on and trained it for 200k steps, but it didn’t get any better.

+**Note:** If training takes way to long, [read this](https://medium.com/@nickbourdakos/object-detection-isnt-scary-how-to-build-a-custom-detector-with-tensorflow-c8c86419225e).

 I recommend testing your model every ~5k steps to make sure you’re on the right path.